jguecaimburu/caf-project/README.md

 At the start of the javascript file, the following values can be set:

-- **DOM_ELEMENTS_DATA**: The data js file is loaded on the HTML it must be called here to get the data. `animationData.generalValues` is the default in this example, being `animationData` the name of the whole data object and `generalValues` the key for the general animation data explained before.
+- **DOM_ELEMENTS_DATA**: The data js file is loaded on the HTML so it must be called here to get the data. `animationData.generalValues` is the default in this example, being `animationData` the name of the whole data object and `generalValues` the key for the general animation data explained before.
 - **SCROLL_INTERVAL_MS**: As adding a scroll listener was not performant, the scrolled value is measured at fixed intervals set by this variable.
 Time (integer) for the interval in miliseconds.
 - **TOP_ELEMENT_DEBOUNCE_MS**: Resizing can push the content in the user view up or down.
-The script takes you back to the element present at the top of the view before the resize.
+The script takes the user back to the element present at the top of the view before the resize.
 Time (integer) that should be waited in miliseconds before updating the top element on a scroll event.
 This keeps the scrolling event from launching this function all the time.
 - **PARALLAX_RANGE_EXTRA_VH**: To improve performance, objects get ignored outside of their limits.
 As the user can scroll fast through the page, some animations can be left unfinished.
 To prevent this, the scrolling range gets extended by this value, set in positive vh units.
 A value of 0 keeps the limits to the scrolling range.
 A bigger limit prevents unfinished animations but reduce performance.
 If the scrolling value is inside of the limits of an object but outside it's scrolling range, the object will not be ignored but initial / ending values will be set.
 - **UPDATE_ALL_DEBOUNCE_MS**: As a low extra value does not prevent all unfinished animations, every element position gets updated outside of their limits some time after the scroll.
 Time (integer) that should be waited in miliseconds before updating all element positions.
 This variable should have a value much bigger than all other variables in miliseconds.
 - **RESIZE_DEBOUNCE_MS**: Time (integer) that should be waited in miliseconds before updating values on a resize event.